daved01/ragcore/README.md

 The second field `document` is the name of the document you want to load into the database.
 The document is expected in the base path `data`.
 Currently supported document types are: `pdf`.

 The `chunk_size` and `chunk_overlap` are two parameters which determine how the document is broken down before it is added to the database.
-These two parameters are very important as they determine the performance of your application by impacting the relevance of the documents we retrieve given an input.
+These two parameters are very important as they determine the performance of your application by impacting the relevance of the documents that are retrieved given an input.

-The chunk size is the number of tokens of the chunks into which the document is split.
-Choosing a good value depends mainly on your documents and the embedding model you use.
-In general, you want a chunk to contain relevant information and to make sense by itself while keeping it short for reasons of performance and LLM cost (multiple chunks are send to the LLM to generate the answer).
+The chunk size represents the number of tokens in each document chunk.
+Optimal selection depends on your documents and the chosen embedding model.
+Strive for a chunk size that produces chunks that in isolation a human would understand, while minimizing the length to keep cost for LLM request in check (multiple relevant chunks are send to the LLM, see below).

 Chunk overlap is how much overlap there is between adjacent chunks.
 Overlap is useful to not miss any information that is potentially on the edge of a chunk or spread over multiple chunks.
 The trade-off is some redudancy in the database and increased computation.